DNA: Full Form, Definition Structure, Function, Diagram, Facts, Discovery

 What is DNA?

-DNA meaning: DNA is a molecule that contains the information required for the synthesis of all the elements of life, its functioning, and reproduction.
-Made of two long chains spiralled into a double helix in a linear formation made up of nucleotides, which are comprised of sugarphosphate molecules and nitrogenous bases, namely adenine, thymine, cytosine, and guanine.
+DNA meaning: DNA is a molecule that contains the information required for the synthesis of proteins, their functioning, and reproduction.
+It is made of two long chains spiralled into a double helix in a linear formation made up of nucleotides, which are comprised of sugar-phosphate molecules and nitrogenous bases, namely adenine, thymine, cytosine, and guanine.

-The relevance and application of DNA are in its accurate interpretation of the body by carrying the information that gives an organism its features.
-In replication and gene expression, DNA is responsible for conveying hereditary traits to future generations and for the execution of detailed biological factors that are vital to existing life forms.
+DNA is applied by carrying the information that gives an organism its features.
+In replication and gene expression, DNA is responsible for carrying hereditary traits to future generations.
 Therefore, DNA is a critical biological molecule contributing to the genetics and molecular biology concepts of population and species variation and the carrying out of these species on earth.

 Who discovered DNA?